-This guide describes how to dual-box in LotRO–to play two characters at the same time on one computer.
+This guide describes how to dual-box or multibox in LotRO–to play two or more characters at the same time on one computer.
 LotRO also offers the opportunity to play your own party of four if you include two AI-controlled skirmish soldiers.
 Best of all, you have the ability to start a second F2P account and try out this playstyle for free.

 The first thing to consider is your computer.
 Most newer computers should handle this.
 I get acceptable medium-setting performance on an old 32 bit Vista system with an Athlon 64 X2 Dual Core 3800+ 2.00 GHz, 3 GB RAM, ATI Radeon 5770, and two internal hard drives, one for each copy of the game.
 (A separate physical drive for each copy of the game is advisable for good performance but not absolutely required.)

 Since the original writing of this guide, the Turbine devs have apparently changed the game code so you can start two copies of the game at once with the same installation.
 This is great, because previously this was not considered possible.
 Try the above instructions to allow multiple game instances.
 Start two windowed copies of the game and log into your two separate accounts.

 If that plan works for you, you can skip the old instructions (below) and go to the next section on using HotKeyNet.
 If opening two game windows with the same installation doesn’t work for you, or you want two drives, consider the following outdated steps.

 1. Acquire two LotRO accounts.
 You can’t log in twice to the same account.

 2. Log into one of them and set your preference to “Windowed Mode.”
 (Your game settings are stored in the My Documents folder for LotRO, so note that your settings will be common to both accounts on the same computer.)